IHE/ITI.DeIdHandbook/DeID-handbook.md

 Email: ITI@ihe.net

-**Please verify you have the most recent version of this document.** See [here](http://ihe.net/Technical_Frameworks/) for Published versions and [here](http://ihe.net/Public_Comment/) for Public Comment versions.
+**Please verify you have the most recent version of this document.** See [here](https://profiles.ihe.net/ITI/#1.5) for Published versions and [here](https://profiles.ihe.net/ITI/#1.3) for Public Comment versions.

 **Foreword**

-This handbook, written by the IHE IT Infrastructure Technical Committee, is published as of 2022-xx-xx.
+This handbook, written by the IHE IT Infrastructure Technical Committee, is published on TODO for public comment.
 Comments are invited and can be submitted via traditional methods at [ITI Public Comments](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](TODO add link).
 Please reference the section that your comment applies to.
+In order to be considered in development of the sunsequent version of the handbook, comments must be received by TODO.

 General information about IHE can be found at [IHE.net](http://www.ihe.net/).